-The CALIPSO Cross-Cutting project is unique in the sense that it inherently addresses several national application areas: Health & Air Quality, Climate, and Weather.
+The CALIPSO Cross-Cutting project is unique in the sense that it inherently addresses several national application areas such as Health & Air Quality, Ecological Forecasting, Climate, and Weather.
 By using VOCAL to analyze CALIPSO data, scientists can establish point sources and dispersion patterns of pollutants to improve air quality.
 Along with health and air quality, VOCAL can improve the scientific understanding of clouds and aerosols, leading to a better understanding of how aerosols are impacting the climate and the weather.
 VOCAL does this by aiding in the understanding of cloud properties and relating their features to short timescales of precipitation variation along with larger impacts to a region's climatology.

 Project Partner